kadena-io/pact-5/docs/builtins/Keysets/keys.md

 ### Examples

-The following example demonstrates the use of `keys` in the Pact REPL to retrieve all keys present in the "accounts" table:
+The following example demonstrates how to use the `keys` function to retrieve all of the keys present in the "accounts" table:

 ```pact
 (keys accounts)